joukos/PaperTTY/README.md

    - `mkvirtualenv -p /usr/bin/python3 -r requirements.txt papertty`
    - This will create `~/.virtualenvs/papertty` which contains the required environment
 5. **After creating the virtualenv, it should become active and you should see `(papertty)` on your prompt**
+   - **Note:** the software needs to be run with `sudo` in the typical case, *so you need to explicitly start the interpreter within the virtualenv - otherwise the program attempts to import system packages instead*
-   - You should now be able to run `sudo ./papertty.py list` to see the available drivers and start using the software
+   - **You should now be able to run `sudo ~/.virtualenvs/papertty/bin/python3 ./papertty.py list` to see the available drivers and start using the software**
-6. **To (de)activate the virtualenv afterwards, run:**
+6. **Not really needed, but to (de)activate the virtualenv afterwards, run:**
    -  `~/.virtualenvs/papertty/bin/activate` - activate the virtualenv
       -  Or, `workon papertty` if you have sourced `virtualenvwrapper.sh`
    -  `deactivate` - deactivate the virtualenv

+#### Alternative install without virtualenv, using system packages

+- If you don't care to use the virtualenv, just install the requirements as system packages:
+  - `sudo apt install python3-rpi.gpio python3-spidev python3-pil python3-click`
+  - And run the program directly: `sudo ./papertty.py list`

 ## Fonts